Dr. Melanie Alpaugh

 Research

 The overarching goal in the lab is to understand the mechanisms and consequences of protein misfolding in neurodegenerative conditions.
-To enhance the clinical applicability of findings studies will be completed in models of multiple neurodegenerative conditions to facilitate the discovery of shared mechanisms.
+To enhance the clinical applicability of findings and to facilitate the discovery of shared mechanisms, studies are completed in models of multiple neurological disorders.
 Furthermore, a combination of human tissue samples, human cell culture models and mouse models will be used to ensure relevance to human disease.

 Theme 1.
-Understanding interactions between the blood-brain barrier and misfolded proteins in neurodegeneration
+Understanding interactions between the vascular system, blood-brain barrier break down and the accumulation of misfolded proteins

 Selected publications